tongwu-creater/cm523-hello-ai/README.md

 # Hello, AI!

 Today, we'll build on our knowledge of HTML tags by making our first changes to HTML, and practice using our new knowledge of GitHub.
-You'll also learn two new skills: how to preview your work in a web browser as you change it, and how to test your changes and see feedback in GitHub.
+You'll learn two new skills: how to preview your work in a web browser as you change it, and how to test your changes and see feedback in GitHub.
+You'll also have a chance to explore AI.

 ## Requirements